Kimilee Bryant

 Kimilee Karyn Bryant (born June 22, 1969) is an American actress, singer and former Miss South Carolina.
 Bryant is best known for playing the role of Christine Daaé in the Broadway and other productions of The Phantom of the Opera, and later the role of Carlotta in the same musical.
 She has sung at Lincoln Center's Avery Fisher Hall and played many roles in U.S. regional theatres and opera, including at New York City Center with the New York Gilbert and Sullivan Players.
 She has also performed in cabaret, film and television.

-Biography

 Early years

 Bryant grew up in Berea near Greenville, South Carolina, the daughter of dance teacher Karen C. Bryant.
 She attended Travelers Rest High School and Converse College, where she earned a Bachelor of Music degree.
 She was Miss South Carolina in 1989, and at the Miss America 1990 pageant she won talent scholarships.
 She then studied at Manhattan School of Music, where she earned a Master's Degree in vocal performance in 1992 and studied with Mignon Dunn.
 Bryant also studied voice at Greenville's Fine Arts Center and the South Carolina Governor's School of the Arts.
 She studied dance at Broadway Dance Center and acting with Terry Schreiber at the T. Schreiber Studio in New York City.
 Bryant was a regional Metropolitan Opera Auditions winner (1998).